Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 - Organic Cotton: Breathable, no pesticides, biodegradable

-- Linen: Extremely sustainable, perfect for Bangkok heat
+- Linen: Low-impact crop, perfect for Bangkok heat

 - Thai Silk: Local, biodegradable, supports artisans